MunsMan/PreactTemplate/README.md

 0. `npm install` or `yarn` *only if you have a new environment*
 1. `npm run analyse` or `yarn run analyse`
-2. Enjoy your build in the browser
+2. analyse and get your bundle size down!
+3. geek out about your small bundle size